emacsmirror/hyperdrive/README.md

 Send the public key to a friend who has installed `hyperdrive.el` and run `M-x hyperdrive-start-gateway`.
-On your friend's machine, run `M-x hyperdrive-load-url` and paste in the public key.
+On your friend's machine, run `M-x hyperdrive-open` and paste in the public key.
 Your shared files are now on your friend's machine!

 **Be careful what you publish!** Anyone with your public key can download those shared files from you, your friend, or anyone else who